rudojaksa/xx/README.md

 # `xx` - the X server starting script

-Minimal script to start the X server manually from the text console (a lot simplified annotated customization-friendly alternative to the startx).
+Minimal script to start the X server (and audio server) manually from the text console (simplified annotated customization-friendly alternative to the startx).

 <h3 align="center">
 <tt>&nbsp;boot to console&nbsp;</tt> &nbsp;&rarr;&nbsp;